Newboy674/Dan_Bot_2.5/DAN_BOT_2.0/readme.txt

 DISCORD BOT IDEAS: Make a calculator out of the discord buttons (Button commands)

+Make it so you press a button, and it gives you permissions to use a certian command (Prob epic command)

+Tips for me:

+Example:

+@bot.slash_command(name="say_my_name_test", description="Tells you your own name", guild_ids=[792290455752146954])
+async def say_my_name(ctx):

+In that example, if i got rid of - name="say_my_name_test" -, it would default on as a discord command as he def/function of say_my_name, on the second line

 IGNORE MOST STUFF BELOW BECAUSE OF THIS YOUTUBE VIDEO: https://www.youtube.com/watch?v=4CU0dm7rZ6o